- The Journal of Eveline Helm, Part Five – At the Assembly Rooms, at last! Dear Reader,

 - Officer’s Uniforms of the British Navy What Captain Wentworth would have worn…

-- An Overview of Men’s Fashion During the Regency The change from Macaroni to Dandy
+- A Brief Overview of Men’s Regency Fashion The change from Macaroni to Dandy

 - In the Pink: Dressing for a Fox Hunt The romantic image of a Fox Hunt…fact or fiction?

 - Gentlemen’s Morning Attire Nightgowns, Bathrobes and Dressing Gowns…what would Mr. Darcy wear to Breakfast?

 - Court Dress For Men The Rigid forms of fashion adhered to at Court

 - Beaver Hats Build a Nation or History Goes Into the Closet (Following the Money)